robertheeter/ticker/README.md

     **Option 1: USB connection to a Mac computer.**

     1. Ensure the Mac computer is connected to the PocketBeagle and that Internet Sharing is on in System Preferences > Sharing.
 There are numerous resources available on the internet to troubleshoot this process.
 Then perform the following in the Cloud9 terminal:
     2. `sudo dhclient usb1` to connect to the internet using the Mac computer.
-The password for debian is likely `temppwd`.
+The password for Debian is likely `temppwd`.
     3. `ping google.com` to check the internet connection.
     4. `^C`, "ctrl+C" to quit checking the internet connection.